Setting up calls

 Keeping in mind two key things will help ensure the best experience for your users:

-Whether you’re using our prebuilt UI or you’re building your own custom video call UI using call object mode, we’ve provided material below to help you make the right choices for your use case — as well as template material for your own onboarding and help guides.
+Whether you’re using Daily Prebuilt or you’re building your own custom video call UI using call object mode, we’ve provided material below to help you make the right choices for your use case — as well as template material for your own onboarding and help guides.
 Providing end users with this information before they start making calls can help solve call quality issues (before they become customer experience issues).

 Video calls are constrained by several factors, including: CPU, bandwidth, and latency.
 For example, live video demands more bandwidth than streamed video, which can be buffered.